ernesthenry/random-quote-generator/README.md

-This is a random quote generator built with React js.
+# This is a random quote generator built with React js.
 It's part of the Freecodecamp frontend libraries curriculum.

-## Available Scripts
+## Project Set up

 In the project directory, you can run: